ojwb/survex/doc/walls.rst

 - LRUD data is currently ignored.

-- The ``TAPE=`` option is currently quietly skipped, and tape measurements are assumed to be station to station.
+- The ``TAPE=`` option is checked for validity (since Survex 1.4.21) but currently not otherwise handled, and tape measurements are assumed to be station to station.

 - In ``TYPEAB=`` and ``TYPEVB=``, the threshold is ignored, as is the ``X`` meaning to only use foresights (but still check backsights).